 We are in a well sold position for the 2013 Canadian wool clip and our main buyers continue to be China and USA.
 For marketing the Canadian wool clip, we will continue our practice of a carefully calculated and disciplined wool marketing approach.
 This will consist of a combination of forward contracts and spot sales at opportune times throughout the year, of our fully graded and objectively measured wools, to our established wool markets.
 As well, we will manage our foreign exchange risk with a hedging strategy that utilizes option dated currency contracts.
 In order to better serve our producers we have continued to expand our network of wool collection depots across the country and this initiative will be continued where it is practical.
 Wool handling equipment is also being updated on an ongoing basis to improve efficiencies.

-Briefly highlighted, some 2012 CCWG activities are as follows:
+Briefly highlighted, some 2013 CCWG activities are as follows.

-- Participated at the 24th International Wool Trade Fair and Information Conference which was held in Suzhou, China Sept 14th – 16th, 2013.
+- Participated at the 25th International Wool Trade Fair and Information Conference which was held in Suzhou, China Sept 14th – 16th, 2013.
 Canadian wool was on display at the trade fair and we successfully negotiated a number of contracts for delivery through to February 2014.
 The event was attended by 500 delegates from the Chinese and International wool trade.
 It was very informative and a great venue to promote Canadian wool to a wide range of potential buyers.
-Traveled after the conference with CCWG agents in China to promote and market graded and objectively measured Canadian wool.
+Traveled before and after the conference with CCWG agents in China to promote and market, graded and objectively measured Canadian wool.

-- For the fiscal year ending February 29, 2012 the co-operative recorded gross sales of $8,000,824 which represents a 10.6% increase from the previous year.
-Sales have increased almost 20% over the past two years.
+- For the fiscal year ending February 28, 2013 the co-operative recorded gross sales of $8,688,513 which represents an 8% increase from the previous year.
+Sales have increased almost 28% over the past three years.
 The Board of Directors authorized a dividend payment of 7% to the shareholders of record date December 31, 2012 and 5 cents per pound to the Shareholder Wool Shipper Loyalty Reward Program (SWSLRP).
 Full details on these programs can be found on the company website www.wool.ca.
 Wool volume increased by 8.2% in 2011 and 8.6% in 2012 but slipped by 6.5% in 2013, due mainly to a reduction in wool consignments from Quebec.

-- Major sponsor for several sheep related events during the year across the country.
+- Major sponsor for numerous sheep related events during the year across the country.

 - Working closely with ear tag manufacturers, the CSF and provincial sheep organizations in support of the CSIP.
 Renewed contracts and distribution agreements for the upcoming year.